-If the blame really does lie with a select few employees, don’t call them out during a meeting, said Dattner.
-Instead, take the individuals aside and talk to them about their actions, not their character.
+If the blame really does lie with a select few employees, don’t call them out during a meeting, says Dattner.
+Instead, take the individuals aside first and talk to them about their actions, not their character.

-"It's more important to focus on what's to blame, rather than who is to blame," he explains.
+"It's more important to focus on what's to blame, rather than who is to blame," he explained.

 Share your insight

-Sharing an experience in which you too suffered a professional setback will not only bond you with your team but it’ll make them realise that all is not lost.
+Sharing an experience in which you too suffered a professional setback will not only bond you with your team but it’ll make them realize that all is not lost.

-"It can be very powerful when a leader authentically shares a time when they have a crucible-type failure that became a stepping stone in their career," said David.
+"It can be very powerful when a leader authentically shares a time when they have a crucible-type failure that became a stepping stone in their career," explained David.

 Change the mood